-Although term life insurance premiums are lower than whole life insurance premiums, the premium cost still depends on a person’s age, health, and life expectancy, which is set by the insurer through their actuary database.
+Term life insurance premiums are lower than whole life insurance premiums.
+But, the premium cost still depends on a person’s age, health, and life expectancy.
+Pricing is determined by the insurer through their actuary database.

 The younger and healthier the potential policyholder, the lower the term life insurance premium and vice versa.
-Therefore, it is often beneficial to get term life insurance younger and lock in a lower rate for a longer period of time.
+Therefore, it is often beneficial to get life insurance at a younger age.
+You can lock in a lower rate for a longer period of time.

 If the person should die within the specified policy term, the insurer will pay the face value of the policy.
 Should the policy expire before the policyholder's death, there is no payout.
 Therefore, the “best value” for a policyholder is to die soon after taking out a policy.
 However, most people would rather live as long as possible.

-Upon expiration, policyholders may be able to renew a term policy, but their premiums will most likely go up due to older age and poorer health.
+Upon expiration, policyholders may be able to renew a term policy.
+But the premiums will most likely go up due to older age and poorer health.
 Please be aware that age 40 tends to be the age where we see a larger uptick in health insurance premiums due to the onset of more illnesses.
 Age 40 is when doctors recommend yearly physicals.
 Age 50 is when doctors recommend colonoscopies.

 Term life insurance is cheaper than whole life insurance because it only offers a death benefit instead of a death benefit and a cash value.